eudemonics/cloudget/README.md

 **WHAT IS CLOUDGET?**

-cloudget is a python script to bypass cloudflare from command line, with extensive scraping, link harvesting, and recursive directory downloading. built upon cfscrape module. code migrated to run on python 3 in 2020 version 0.78 after originally written in python 2.x in 2016 (hence REBIRH!).
+cloudget is a python script to bypass cloudflare from command line, with extensive scraping, link harvesting, and recursive directory downloading with resume option. built upon cfscrape module. code migrated to run on python 3 in version 0.78 released in 2020 after originally written in python 2.x in 2016 (hence REBIRH!).

 **REQUIRES CFSCRAPE AND BEAUTIFULSOUP MODULES TO RUN**